Skip to Content

 Whether to show skeleton for the whole table or specific rows.

-false | true | Record<string, boolean | "sub-rows">
+false | true | Record<string, false | "sub-rows">

 Supports all Box props in addition to its own.
 Renders a <div> element.